wavefrontHQ/docs/pages/doc/csp_migration.md

         </table>
 1. Reconfigure your scripts, API calls, or proxies to exchange the newly generated VMware Cloud services API token for an access token, instead of using the Operations for Applications API token.

     {% include important.html content="The TTL of the access tokens associated with user accounts is 30 minutes.
 Make sure that your script renews the access token periodically before it expires.
-The proxy does this automatically. "%}
+The Wavefront proxy does this automatically. "%}
 1. [Revoke](csp_migration.html#how-to-view-and-manage-the-operations-for-applications-tokens) the Operations for Applications API token that you replaced.

 <table style="width: 100%;">